 - Read, share and subscribe to your blog

 Does that make them a ‘hot’ sales lead, automatically?
 No of course not.
-But during the pandemic, your business will be better off creating a list of potential customers – warm leads – who have shown some interest in what you are doing and with whom you have begun building relationships than do nothing at all and then try to compete blind when your target customers are ready to buy again.
+All of this is harder to achieve for small businesses.
+But during the pandemic, your business will be better off creating a list of potential customers – warm leads – who have shown some interest in what you are doing and with whom you have begun building relationships than do nothing at all and then try to compete blindly when your potential clients are ready to buy again.

 Not Everyone Is Cutting Back…